MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Results

 Unlike MolCrystalFlow, MOFFlow operates directly on Cartesian coordinates and generates lattice parameters without enforcing periodic translational invariance.
 We retrained MOFFlow on our molecular crystal datasets.
 Both MolCrystalFlow and MOFFlow use 50 integration time steps, which is the default setting in MOFFlow~\cite{kim2025} and which we find to be robust for MolCrystalFlow (Figure~\ref{fig:effect_timestep}).
 MolCrystalFlow and MOFFlow generate structures in a one-shot manner, whereas Genarris-3 adopts a multi-sample strategy, producing a large candidate pool followed by selection and deduplication to enhance structural diversity.
-Additionally, MolCrystalFlow and MOFFlow do not impose explicit space-group constraints, while Genarris-3 conditions structure generation on informative space-group symmetries derived from the molecular point group and the number of molecules per unit cell.
-For Genarris-3, we report both the directly generated structures (`Raw') and those after the ``Rigid Press'' optimization (`Opt'), where a hard-sphere potential is applied to refine molecular positions and lattice parameters under space-group constraints.
-To enable a fair comparison with these optimized structures, we additionally perform rigid-body optimization with fixed lattices on MolCrystalFlow generated structures using the UMA-OMC model~\cite{wood2025, gharakhanyan2025_FastCSP} .
-Details of Genarris-3 structure generation are provided in \hyperlink{sec:sec:computational_settings}{`Computational settings'} section.
+Additionally, MolCrystalFlow and MOFFlow do not impose explicit space-group constraints, while Genarris-3 conditions structure generation on space-group symmetries derived from the molecular point group and the number of molecules per unit cell.
+For Genarris-3, we report both the directly generated structures (`Raw') and those after the ``Rigid Press'' optimization (`R-P'), where a hard-sphere potential is applied to refine molecular positions and lattice parameters under space-group constraints.
+To enable a fair comparison with these optimized structures, we performed a rigid-press optimization on structures generated by MOFFlow and MolCrystalFlow.
+For MolCrystalFlow, we also used a rigid-body optimization with fixed lattices on MolCrystalFlow generated structures using the UMA-OMC model (`UMA-Opt')~\cite{wood2025, gharakhanyan2025_FastCSP} .
+Details of Genarris-3 structure generation and rigid-press optimization are provided in \hyperlink{sec:sec:computational_settings}{`Computational settings'} section.